• Skip to primary navigation

 You have to control the bacterial environment in sweet preserves somehow, but it doesn’t have to be completely sugar, maple syrup and honey are also options, but container more water that needs to be accounted for in recipes for the jam to be spoon-able, or set.

 Vinegar is another preservative agent, and combining vinegar and sugar will make a bulletproof preserve.
-You could also ferment a preserve of them, but that’s another post.
-After a couple tries I found some proportions that I liked with vinegar and sugar, not too sweet, not too sour and as good on toast in the morning as it is with some really nice goat cheese, which is how I served it during the final weeks at Lucias.
+You could also ferment a preserve of them, but that's another post.
+After a couple tries I found some proportions that I liked with vinegar and sugar, not too sweet, not too sour and as good on toast in the morning as it is with some really nice goat cheese, which is how I served it at my restaurant.

 The synergy of vinegar and fruit